kosiorski/iss-tracker/README.md

 # iss-tracker

-Web application for tracking the international space station (ISS).
+Web application for tracking the International Space Station (ISS).

-The application displays the Google Map.
-After pressing the START button we start to follow the International Space Station.
+Application displays the Google Map.
+After pressing START button we start to follow International Space Station.
 Application shows:
 * current longitude and latitude
 * current speed
 * distance travelled (from the beginning of the tracking)
 * people currently in space

-After pressing the STOP button, the path of the space station with the duration, average speed, distance and each geographical location is stored in the database.
+After pressing STOP button, the path of space station with the duration, average speed, distance and each geographical location is stored in the database.

 Used stack: